"A little place in the country" is many people’s dream - and it was certainly ours too!

 Both of us had high-flying leisure careers before we owned the bookshop.
 Richard had held several senior management positions with international blue chip travel companies, whilst Jasmine had worked as a 5-star hotel executive and then as a bank manager after gaining an MBA.

 For two years, we searched high and low, all over the country.
 We viewed a stately home in south Wales, a Tudor mansion in Norfolk, a Manor hotel in the Isle of Wight, a grand private residence in the Cotswolds ......
 We visited so many places, checked the figures and researched the market potential.
 But still, no place seemed to be right.

-Now, having been fully restored it to its former glory, whilst retaining all of the original features still present, the Manor has become a luxurious weddings and parties venue with boutique-style accommodation for exclusive use.
+Now, having been fully restored it to its former glory, whilst retaining all of the original features still present, the Manor has become a luxurious wedding and party venue with boutique accommodation for exclusive use.

 This was definitely a departure from our old life but one that we absolutely love and value.
-We couldn't help but be proud of what we have achieved together, especially when the bride hugs us at the end of the night with tears in her eyes, saying it was better than she imagined ...
+We couldn't help but be proud of what we have achieved together, especially when a bride hugs us at the end of the wedding night with tears in her eyes, saying everything was so perfect and it was better than she imagined ...